CIRCSE/LEMLAT3/README.md

 	\a to output in 'lemresult' FILE
 	\d to output on SCREEN
 ```
-You can always recall such list entering the command '\h'
+You can always recall such list entering the command `\h`
 ### Batch Mode
 You can process a batch of worform entering an input file conataining the wordforms you wish to analyze and an output file in a specified format by typing:
 ```